google/WebFundamentals/src/content/en/updates/2019/06/chrome-76-deps-rems.md

 [Chromium Bug](https://crbug.com/932078)

-## Remove Insecure Usage of DeviceOrientationEvent
+## Remove insecure usage of DeviceOrientationEvent

 Chromium has been showing deprecation warnings since 2015 whenever the API is used in a non-secure browsing context.
 Chrome now restricts the API to secure